Japan's Exceptional Service! Most Used Taxi App GO

 Shirakawa-go

-Shirakawa-go is an area known for its beautifully preserved traditional Japanese landscape.
-It is situated in Gifu Prefecture in central Japan.
+Shirakawago is a village renowned for its beautifully preserved traditional landscape, located in Gifu Prefecture in central Japan.
 In 1995, the village was registered as a World Cultural Heritage Site along with Gokayama in neighboring Toyama Prefecture.

 The Shirakawa-go Village has about 100 buildings made in gassho-zukuri style (*1), common in agricultural villages of old Japan.